devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 ### Autoscaling

-This is connected to HPA and controls scaling up and down in response to request load
+This is connected to HPA and controls scaling up and down in response to request load.

 ```yaml
 autoscaling: